-Is Fibromyalgia A Disability?
-Does It Qualify For Disability Benefits?
+Is Fibromyalgia Considered a Disability?
+Can You Qualify for Benefits?

 The Social Security Administration recognizes fibromyalgia as a qualifying disability.
 But like all other qualifying impairments, a claimant’s approval for disability benefits depends on whether their impairment is severe enough to prevent them from working regularly.